tomhel/Chip-86/README.md

 ### Generate and execute machine code

-To generate code dynamically we must now how GNU GCC (the compiler) handle function calls and return values.
+To generate code dynamically we must know how GNU GCC (the compiler) handle function calls and return values.

 It is enough to know that:
 - Arguments are pushed on the stack in reverse order.